 When NOT to use this option

-- Changes to inventory have been made in Shopventory and need to be exported.
-Learn more on that process.
+Changes to inventory have been made in Thrive Inventory and aren't actively syncing to your POS.
+Learn more about that process.

-- An integration was connected to Shopventory and inventory information was imported.
-Learn more on how Shopventory syncs.
+An integration was connected to Thrive and inventory information was imported.
+Learn more on how Thrive syncs.

-- This will not import inventory information from your point of sale system.
-Please consult this entry in our Help Section for help with importing inventory information.
+When you need to IMPORT inventory from an integration to Thrive.
+Please consult this article in our Help Section for help with importing inventory information.

 We've put together a flowchart to help you determine which way to go with a more visual explanation:

 Still have questions?
 We are here to help!